How to Make Homemade Canned Blueberries - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 You can use either a boiling water bath canner or a pressure canner, since there is sufficient acidity in berries.
+These directions are for the water bath.
+For the pressure canner directions, click here.
 In the water bath canner, keep the jars covered with at least 2 inches of water.
 Keep the water boiling.

-The processing times are shown for each type of canner in the tables below!
+The processing times are shown in the table below!

 To adjust, process according to the recommendations in the table below: